WRVG-LP

 WRVG-LP (93.7 FM) is an American low-power FM radio station licensed to serve the community of Georgetown, Kentucky.
-The station is currently owned by Georgetown College.
+The station is owned by Georgetown College.

-Programming

-Previous shows include Daybreak with Syd Mosko, After Noon with Daniel M. Chick (M-F 12–4), and The Close with Meredith Scalos.
-Former shows of note are The Kitchen Sink with Tori Shover, Urban Gorilla Mix Radio Show, Georgetown Focus Show, The Wrap with Daniel M. Chick and Rachel K. Hall, and The Sports Weekend," as well as former flagship show The Big Picture with Jordan Rowe.

 History

 WRVG was preceded by an AM station called WGTC.
-Lane Wells, the first faculty advisor of WRVG, served as the student Station Manager of WGTC during the 1958-1959 school year.
+Lane Wells, the first faculty advisor of WRVG, served as the student Station Manager of WGTC during the 1958–1959 school year.
 During that time, the WGTC studio was located on the first floor of Giddings Hall.
 Later, when Wells returned as a professor, the station was relocated to the attic of Giddings.
 When the school applied for the license for the new FM station, they wanted to keep the WGTC call letters; but they were already in use by a commercial station.
 So instead, they chose the call letters WRVG, for the Radio Voice of Georgetown.

 WRVG, Georgetown College's campus radio station, came from humble beginnings.
 The weak 40 watt station was located in the Religious Education building where the current Ensor Learning Resource Center now stands.
 The faint signal did not discourage devoted broadcasting students and many of them would stay in the radio station all day.
 The students wished for a more powerful station that would allow more opportunities for Georgetown College and its students in the broadcasting world.

 WRVG came on air for the first time on Tuesday, November 19, 1963, at 4PM, and stayed on air for two hours.
 Three days later, JFK was assassinated.
 Lane Wells remembered, "I was putting in an air monitor...a Heathkit I bought, built and installed atop the control room rack cabinet.
 I cried."

 WRVG was only the fourth educational FM station to come on the air in the state of Kentucky.
 The station's first console held the Gates Radio Company consolette.
 Lane Wells built the platform console in the college's shop the summer of 1963.
 He installed the two turntables atop the platform, wired it with various mics, recorders, etc.

 President Robert Mills budgeted Wells $10,000 from a Shell Oil Company grant to build WRVG.

 The first transmitter was a hand-me-down 10-watter from Depauw University.
 Wells recalled, "I'll never forget riding up to Greencastle, Indiana from Georgetown's air field.
 The owner-operator, Bob Johnson of WAXU [formerly WGOR, downtown], and I flew up in Bob's light plane to see it.
 We had to sweep snow off of its wings...I prayed."